Best Methods for How to Fix Diastasis Recti: Exercises and Treatments Explained

 Steps in Dr Beldholm’s lipo-abdominoplasty | Dr Beldholm

-Abdominoplasty, commonly known as a tummy tuck, is a surgical procedure designed to repair diastasis recti by tightening the abdominal muscles.
-Good candidates for this procedure are individuals with separated abdominal muscles that have not improved with non-surgical treatments, often postpartum women.
+Abdominoplasty is a surgical procedure designed to repair diastasis recti by tightening the abdominal muscles.
+Good candidates for this procedure are individuals with separated abdominal muscles that have not found success with non-surgical treatments, often postpartum women.
 The surgery typically takes 2-4 hours and involves the use of non-dissolvable sutures to support the separated muscles.

 Dr Bernard Beldholm performing Diastasis recti repair